vt-elixir/ja_resource/README.md

 end
 ```

-You can optional restrict JaResource to only implement the actions you don't
+You can optionally restrict JaResource to only implement the actions you don't
 want to define yourself (however there are better ways to tweak behavior):

 ```elixir